komkom/toml/README.md

 # toml
-A Toml parser and JSON transformer.
+A Toml parser and JSON encoder.

 The parser is compliant with the toml specs 1.0.0-rc3.